PhotoRED: Know the Glow and Check for Normal Red Eye Reflex in Children.

 Cameras Are Key to Early Diagnosis

-While Red Eye Reduction has previously been a facility the user must manually turn on, some cameras are now being produced with Red Eye Reduction auto-set to ON.
-If users do not know the significance of turning OFF this function, the camera will likely not detect the early signs of retinoblastoma.
+While Red Eye Reduction has previously been a facility the user must manually turn on, some cameras are now produced with Red Eye Reduction auto-set to ON.
+If users do not know the significance of turning this function OFF, the camera will likely not detect the early signs of retinoblastoma.
 Parents may only see the white pupil with their naked eye in dim light.
-Unless the child is a very young infant with a centrally located tumour, cancer is usually only visible with the naked eye when it already fills the eye.
-At this stage, removing the eye is likely to be the only curative option, and the child’s life may already be at risk.

 The retina is not confined to the back of the eye, as is often described.
 It forms about 72% of the eye’s inner lining, from the optic nerve at the back to the ciliary body surrounding the iris (coloured ring) at the front.

 Retinoblastoma forms when errors occur on the RB1 gene during normal cell division as the retina continues to grow from its centre at the back of the eye outwards towards the front of the eye.
-Tumours can arise in newly formed retinal cells until the eye is fully developed at around age 6.
-The older the child is when they form, the more peripheral they will be.
-Retinoblastoma is usually only visible to the naked eye when it invades retina at the back of the eye or central parts of the eye, either because the baby is very young or because the tumour is already very large.
+Tumours can arise in newly formed retinal cells until the eye is fully developed at around age 6-8 years.
+The older the child is when tumours form, the more peripheral they will be.

 PhotoRED to Check for Red Eye Reflex